You can start to campaign as soon as you have decided to stand. It is best to focus your efforts immediately before and during the voting period.

 Most members cast their vote within a couple of weeks of receiving their ballot paper or voting email, but there will always be members who leave voting until the last minute, so make sure you campaign and canvas members for the entire voting period.

 Networking – face to face communication is the most effective way to get across a message.
 Talk to people in the workplace and at events such as conferences, seminars and workshops.
+NB If you have been invited to speak at an RCN event/meeting, or on behalf of the RCN, you cannot use this platform to promote your candidacy or to solicit votes.

 Offline channels – traditional forms of communication such as posters, flyers, and letters are also excellent ways of getting across a message.